-The below is not a comprehensive list of the rules and regulations which applied at the time of the advice, but provides useful context for my assessment of Pensionhelp's actions here.
+The below is not a comprehensive list of the rules and regulations which applied at the time of the advice, but provides useful context for my assessment of Beacon's actions here.

-- PRIN 6: A firm must pay due regard to the interests of its customers and treat them fairly. - PRIN 7: A firm must pay due regard to the information needs of its clients, and communicate information to them in a way which is clear, fair and not misleading. - COBS 2.1.1R: A firm must act honestly, fairly and professionally in accordance with the best interests of its client (the client's best interests rule). - The provisions in COBS 9 which deal with the obligations when giving a personal recommendation and assessing suitability and the provisions in COBS 19 which specifically relate to a DB pension transfer.
+- PRIN 6: A firm must pay due regard to the interests of its customers and treat them fairly. - PRIN 7: A firm must pay due regard to the information needs of its clients, and communicate information to them in a way which is clear, fair and not misleading. - COBS 2.1.1R: A firm must act honestly, fairly and professionally in accordance with the best interests of its client (the client's best interests rule).

+• The provisions in COBS 9 which deal with the obligations when giving a personal recommendation and assessing suitability and the provisions in COBS 19 which specifically relate to a DB pension transfer.

 I have further considered that the regulator, the Financial Conduct Authority ('FCA'), states in COBS 19.1.6 that the starting assumption for a transfer from a DB scheme is that it is unsuitable.
-So, Pensionhelp should have only considered a transfer if it could clearly demonstrate that the transfer was in Mr S's best interests.
+So, Beacon should have only considered a transfer if it could clearly demonstrate that the transfer was in Mr P's best interests.

-I've used all this information we have to consider whether transferring away from the BSPS to a personal pension was in Mr S's best interests.
-I have also carefully considered the final response letter from Pensionhelp (30 November 2021) and the representations from its legal adviser (27 June 2022).
+I've used all this information we have to consider whether transferring away from the BSPS to a personal pension was in Mr P's best interests.
+I have also carefully considered the final response letter from Beacon.
 I've carefully considered too, the various other responses made to the points contained within our investigator's view.

-Having done all this, I'm upholding Mr S's complaint.
+Having done all this, I'm upholding Mr P's complaint.